-Taxation in the Republic of Ireland
+Taxation in Ireland

 Income tax (PAYE) and Pay Related Social Insurance (PRSI) is chargeable on all income earned by individuals in the tax year subject to certain exceptions and exemptions.
 An employee’s tax is deducted by their employer, through the Pay As You Earn (PAYE) system.
 If you are self-employed, or have income where some or all of the tax cannot be collected under the PAYE scheme you will be responsible for paying your own tax and submitting annual Self-Assessment tax returns.